 Waiving Health Coverage

-If you waive health insurance through the university and are not covered under another health plan that provides minimum value coverage, the maximum amount of university credits (general benefit credit and shared savings credits) that can roll into a health care FSA is $500.
+If you waive health insurance through the University and are not covered under another group health plan that provides minimum value coverage, the maximum amount of university credits (general benefit credit and shared savings credits) that can roll into a health care FSA is $500.

 Please note: A spouse or dependent child for whom you seek reimbursement of expenses through the health care FSA must be enrolled in a plan that provides minimum value coverage when spouse or dependent incurred the expenses.
 It is your responsibility to notify University Benefits immediately if your enrollment status in other health insurance changes.